Building Styles and Meal Plans

 Food and Housing Costs

 Your food and housing costs vary based on the building/housing-style and meal plan you select.
 All prices are subject to change in May for the following academic year.

-Damage assessments are completed during June, after students vacate the halls at the end of Summer Session 1.
-Damage charges are sent to Student Account Services, emailed to students by June 30, and placed on student accounts within 5 business days.
-Appeals must be submitted in writing with any supporting documentation to firstname.lastname@example.org by July 15.
+Damage assessments are completed during May, after students move out of the halls at the end of Spring Semester.
+Assessments are compared to the room condition report where the student confirmed the condition of the room at arrival.
+All damage charges are sent to Student Account Services and emailed to students by June 1.
+Any charges placed on student accounts within 5 business days of notification.
+Appeals must be submitted in writing by the student with any supporting documentation to firstname.lastname@example.org by July 15.